radcamp/radcamp.github.io/index.md

 ## Admission Information

-Price: £550 per person (accommodation not included)
+**Cost**: 550 UK Pounds per person (accommodation not included)

-10 bursaries for NERC-NBAF students
-CLIMB bursaries (?)
+Bursaries are available: 10 bursaries for NERC-NBAF students CLIMB bursaries (?)

 ## Accommodation options

-On campus: Venue Birmingham:
+**Venue Birmingham**
 £50 per night - only 14 rooms on the Monday, 28 rooms on the other days

 ## Admission criteria

+Places are **strictly limited**.
+Places will be allocated according to the following strict criteria:

+You must:
- - Member of the MinION Access Programme
+ - be a member of the MinION Access Programme
- - Basic “hands-on” experience of the MinION and/or of MinION data analysis
+ - have basic “hands-on” experience of the MinION and/or of MinION data analysis
- - Background in either bioinformatics or wet lab work
+ - have a background in either bioinformatics or wet lab work
- - Must attend ALL FIVE days of the course
+ - be able to attend ALL FIVE days of the course

-	Admissions form:

-	Name

-	Institution
+In the event the course is over subscribed, the instructors will allocate places according to the strength of the application form and the applicant's relevant experience.

+## How to Apply

+**Applications close on Friday, 6th November 2015 at 6pm UK time.**

+Return this form to info@microbesng.uk with the subject line:

+PORECAMP APPLICATION

+	Name:
+	Academic qualifications:
+	Institution:
-	PI (if applicable)
+	Group (if applicable):
+	Research interests (up to 100 words):
+	Reason for wanting to attend course (up to 200 words):
+	Experience with nanopore sequencing so far (up to 200 words):
+	Background (check all that apply)
+	[ ] Wet lab molecular biology
+	[ ] Bioinformatics analysis

-	What kind of samples do you intend to run on the MinION for your work?
+	What kind of samples do you intend to run on the MinION?

-	Are any of these samples ones you would like to bring with you?
-Please note that any data generated during the course will be released openly and described, therefore anything you would not be happy to have released do not bring.
-Please detail a) the type of sample b) basic information about DNA volumes and QC c) any potential biosafety implications of this sample type.
+	If permitted, would you like to bring samples along to run? **

+	** All data generated during the course will be made openly available online.
+Therefore do not propose to bring any samples that you would not like to release data for.

+	If you would like to bring samples, please detail
+	1) type of sample
+	2) details of available DNA (volume, conc, quality)
+	3) any potential biosafety implications, or specify none.

 ## Draft schedule